eyre's skink of braided river shingle and tussock

 - Not Threatened

-Eyres Skink is defined by a quiet abundance that makes it one of the most familiar reptiles in the region.
-At twelve to sixteen centimetres in length, it is a medium-sized skink, with brown to greyish-brown colouration and darker stripes along the back and sides.
-The belly is pale cream, and the eyes are dark and watchful.
+You see it before you name it.
+Eyres Skink is defined by a quiet abundance.
+One of the most familiar reptiles in the South Island high country.
+At twelve to sixteen centimetres in length, it is a medium-sized skink.
+Brown to greyish-brown colouration features darker stripes along back and sides.
+Belly is pale cream.
+Eyes are dark and watchful.
 A lizard that wears stripes.

-To see an Eyres Skink is to see a lizard that has adapted to the changes that humans have brought.
+To see an Eyres Skink is to see a lizard that has adapted to changes humans have brought.
 The schist rock is warm.
 The skink basks, stripes dark against grey stone.
 The cat prowls.
 The skink does not see it.
 It just basks.
+That is all it can do.
+Named after explorer Edward Eyres, it remains a staple of the open landscape.